Training#

 Parameters:

-• key (PRNGKeyArray) – Jax PRNGKey.
+• key (PRNGKeyArray) – Jax random key.

-• loss_fn (Callable) – The loss function to optimize (e.g. the ElboLoss).
+• loss_fn (Callable[[PyTree, PyTree, PRNGKeyArray], Shaped[Array, '']]) – The loss function to optimize.

 • optimizer (GradientTransformation | None) – Optax optimizer.
-If provided, this overrides the default Adam optimizer, and the learning_rate is ignored.
 Defaults to None.

 • show_progress (bool) – Whether to show progress bar.
 Defaults to True.